Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

-**Breaking:**

-- Backpack/Icon:
-  - We've adopted our new icon set!
-Some icons are now only available at small or large size, whilst most are available at both.
-Check our [design docs](https://backpack.github.io/components/icon?platform=design) to see which are available.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).